-- Apply in a minimum of 20 gallons spray solution per acre by ground equipment to target weeds. - Allow a minimum of 30 days between applications for this use. - The addition of a COC adjuvant at a concentration of 1% to 2% is directed for optimum weed control.
-Use the higher COC rate for larger labeled weed species or in low moisture conditions. - COC adjuvants are advised, though other adjuvants may be used. - Avoid spray contact with any foliage or low hanging branches (tree skirts) and with green, uncallused bark of young trees. - · Use the higher rate for hard-to-control weeds. - · DO NOT apply by air for this use.
+- Apply in a minimum of 20 gallons spray solution per acre by ground equipment to target weeds. - The addition of a COC adjuvant at a concentration of 1% to 2% is directed for optimum weed control.
+Use the higher COC rate for larger labeled weed species or in low moisture conditions. - COC adjuvants are advised, though other adjuvants may be used. - · Avoid spray contact with any foliage or low hanging branches (tree skirts) and with green, uncallused bark of young trees. - · Use the higher rate for hard-to-control weeds.